kajamiko/u_m_website/README.md

      6. [boto3](https://readthedocs.org/projects/boto3) and [django-storages](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html)
          - Boto3 to connect to Amazon SDK and django-storages to store files away form Heroku.
      7.[dj-database-url](https://pypi.org/project/dj-database-url/)
-         - used to connect to Heroku's Postrgres DB
+         - used to connect to Heroku's Postgres DB

 ## Testing

 The project has been tested carefuly.
-For each app, in the app's main directiry there are separate files with names:
+For each app, in the  main directory there are separate files with names:
 - `test_app.py` - where app name is tested
 - `test_forms.py` - forms are tested for validation
 - `test_models.py` - where models fields and methods are tested